Javed-Shahbaz/book-store-react/README.md

 **Book Store** is simply a JavaScript based project that develops our understanding with professional needs.
 This also include many configuration settings to keep my code clean.

 ## 🛠 Built With <a name="built-with"></a>
+ - React-Redux
+ - JavaScript
+ - HTML 5 & CSS3

 ### Tech Stack <a name="tech-stack"></a>

-> This projet used for only
+> This projet used for learning react-redux.

 <details>
   <summary>Client</summary>